 Seeing your actions slowly, demonstrably transform the state of health care is far drier and mathematical than growing a city, but the experience is deeply satisfying and educational for those interested in witnessing real impact.
 Lines representing hospital waiting time and admissions at specialized clinics move as the patient experience evolves.
 Pie charts compare how much citizens spend on their health versus food and housing.
 Since SimHealth only evaluates how closely you follow your ideology, you can use any of these metrics to gauge your success.
 If you only want to increase profits for hospitals, the game lets you pursue that horribly misguided dream.

-The game has a deeper weakness in the tension between achieving ideal goals based on your political compass and seeking good policy.
-By tying political capital and elections to your declared ideals, SimHealth discourages you from experimenting with alternative solutions.
-Thankfully, you can disable accountability, so you can try a real proposal that differs from your own views or just run ripshod over the health care system and see what happens.
+The game has a deeper weakness in the tension between achieving your ideological goals, based on your political compass, and seeking good policy.
+By tying your political capital to how closely you can match your ideal health care system, SimHealth discourages you from experimenting with other solutions.
+Thankfully, you can switch off the game’s accountability, so you can try a real-world proposal that differs from your own views or just run ripshod over the health care system and see what happens.
 You can still check your compass to see how your policies align, and periodic health industry conferences will alert you to professional recommendations.

 But the game wants to bring user ideals into the simulation – or as the Brookings Institution’s Joseph Epstein explains it, testing your own beliefs on the health care debate “by facing a certain amount of explicitness.”10 When played as a mirror of your own politics, SimHealth needs the formal feedback of capital and elections to keep you focused.

 Impact, reception, and legacy